Samagra-Development/devops/common/db/README.md

 ### STEP 2 Follow after the db container is started (only if you have enabled barman)

-A. Currently the ssh server doesn't start automatically, run `docker exec -it DB_CONTAINER_ID /usr/sbin/sshd` to start the ssh server inside the db container.

-B. Setup the barman and streaming_barman user which is required to setup barman later.
+A. Setup the barman and streaming_barman user which is required to setup barman later.

-`docker exec -it DB_CONTAINER_ID bash`
+`docker exec -u postgres -it DB_CONTAINER_ID bash`

-`su - postgres`

 `createuser --superuser --replication -P barman` Remember the password it will be required to setup barman later.